From the archives: The original post was posted on 9th June, 2000

 This conveying of information about morality, etc., should have happened a lot earlier!
 At the point where everything has gone wrong, that is not the best time to start conveying it.
 It is a very bad idea to convey the idea that us not being hurt is the reason you are being hurt.
 That is a very bad trade-off to put in someone’s mind.

-To put that another way, if one is not careful, one may inadvertently give the child the impression that there is no possibility of finding a common preference, and that the situation – and worse, life more generally – is a zero-sum game – where I win and you lose, or you win and I lose.
+To put that another way, if one is not careful, one may inadvertently give the child the impression that there is no possibility of finding a solution we all prefer, and that the situation – and worse, life more generally – is a zero-sum game – where I win and you lose, or you win and I lose.
 If winning is at the expense of another, then most often, no one wins.
-Instead, we should all be thinking of finding common preferences.
+Instead, we should all be thinking of finding real solutions.
 The child should not be given the impression that they are impossible.
 If you were to grow up believing that life is a zero-sum game, just how open to consent-based decision-making would you be?